ircdocs/modern-irc/index.md

 The solution to these problems is to allow for active capability negotiation, and to extend the registration process with this negotiation.
 If the server supports capability negotiation, the registration process will be suspended until negotiation is completed.
 If the server does not support this, then registration will complete immediately and the client will not use any capabilities.

-Capability negotiation is started by the client issuing a `CAP LS 302` command (referring to IRCv3.2 capability negotiation).
+Capability negotiation is started by the client issuing a `CAP LS 302` command (indicating to the server support for IRCv3.2 capability negotiation).
 Negotiation is then performed with the `CAP REQ`, `CAP ACK`, and `CAP NAK` commands, and is ended with the `CAP END` command.

 If used during initial registration, and the server supports capability negotiation, the `CAP` command will suspend registration.
 Once capability negotiation has ended the registration process will continue.